 like CBD gummies.
 CBD gummies and other products may contain additives that are

 dangerous for pets.
-You should always stick with CBD no THC products in order
+You should always stick with THC-free CBD products in order

-to ensure that the products you are giving your pets are safe for their
+to ensure that the treats you are giving your pets are safe for their

 giving your pet CBD.
-This is for a few reasons.
+This are for a few reasons.
 First, it's common sense: You

 should talk with your vet before giving your pet any new supplement.
 However,